mzattera/predictive-powers/README.md

   1. Provides low-level access to OpeanAi API similar to [OpenAI-Java](https://github.com/TheoKanning/openai-java).

-    It adds access to audio API which, at the time of writing (May 2023), is not supported by OpenAI-Java (and [not really working](https://community.openai.com/t/whisper-api-cannot-read-files-correctly/93420), TBH).
+    It adds support for function calling which, at the time of writing (June 20th, 2023), is not supported by OpenAI-Java.

-	In addition, it provides proper OpenAi tokenizers form [gpt3-tokenizer-java](https://github.com/didalgolab/gpt3-tokenizer-java).
+	In addition, it provides proper OpenAi tokenizers form [jtokkit](https://github.com/forestwanglin/openai-java).

   2. Provides (limited) low-level access to Hugging Face Hosted Inference API.